zmebratu/BikeSharing/README.md

 ![plot](Images/Checkout_Times_by_Gender.png)

 * Of those 2,344,224 bikes used, males were 3 times as likely than women to use the bikes for less than 10 minutes.
-Women were more likely to take longer trips than men.

 ##